the-lstv/Akeno/README.md

 Akeno excels in top-notch performance.

-The entire server is started and ready in **5ms** or less on average (making it faster than most modern large servers which can take minutes), and uses uWebSockets (a low-level, incredibly optimized C++ web server) for its HTTP and WebSocket traffic - making it **8.5x** faster than the already fast framework Fastify (according to [uWS](https://github.com/uNetworking/uWebSockets.js)).
+The entire server is started and ready in **10ms** or less on average (making it faster than most modern large servers which can even take minutes), and uses uWebSockets (a low-level, incredibly optimized C++ web server) for its HTTP and WebSocket traffic - making it **8.5x** faster than the already fast framework Fastify (according to [uWS](https://github.com/uNetworking/uWebSockets.js)).

 On top of that, Akeno has smart caching directly to memory, automatic cache header, automatic ?mtime query parametter for file changes, and much more.